ElectroGamingStudios/JavaGameEngine/README.md

 2: Added a Binary Reader and Writer<br>
 3: Added Crash Report support

-# NOTE: Demos and games are not cross compatible with versions as the code in the libray is changed a little between versions.
-Please check the demo or the game version.
+## NOTE: Demos and games are not cross compatible with different engine versions.
+Please check the engine version before submiting an issue.